 If you leave iptables enabled and do not set up the necessary ports, the cluster installation will fail.

 1.4.7.
-Disable SELinux and PackageKit and check the umask Value setenforce 0 enabled=0
+Disable SELinux and PackageKit and check the umask Value setenforce 0

-1. SELinux must be temporarily disabled for the Ambari setup to function.
-Run the following command on each host in your cluster:
+1. You must temporarily disable SELinux for the Ambari setup to function.
+On each host in your cluster: